 A liberal education should introduce students to the wide variety of social systems, institutions, and cultures around the world.
 Courses in this category will expose students to the legal, political, religious and cultural systems of a broad range of societies and help students understand how beliefs, ideas, and practices are socially organized.
 Such courses should also help students understand connections between and among different societies.

 A liberal education should provide students with a broad perspective on changing human experience.
 Sympathetic yet incisive study of the past gives us ways of seeing our own world anew.
 It helps us to understand why people made the choices that they made and lived the way they did; to appreciate the consequences of those choices and ways of living; and to see how our own circumstances came to be.
 Knowledge of the past is produced through a range of methods and concepts that allow us to interpret words and other artifacts.
-Courses in this category introduce students to students to these methods and help them to understand particular aspects of past lives here and around the globe.
+Courses in this category introduce students to these methods and help them to understand particular aspects of past lives here and around the globe.

-A liberal education should develop a knowledge of principals of how living systems work and interact with the environment.
+A liberal education should develop a knowledge of principles of how living systems work and interact with the environment.
 Human health, environmental impacts on ecosystems, emerging viruses, and human behavior are examples of topics that impact all students and require an understanding of living systems in order to make educated personal and societal assessments and decisions.
 Courses in this category introduce students to basic concepts in the natural and social sciences and help them relate this knowledge to their lives as citizens and contemporary problems.

 Science & Society